dotnet/corert/Documentation/how-to-build-WebAssembly.md

 2. To compile that to WebAssembly, run ```emcc HelloWasm.bc  -s ALLOW_MEMORY_GROWTH=1  C:\corert\bin\WebAssembly.wasm.Debug\sdk\libPortableRuntime.bc C:\corert\bin\WebAssembly.wasm.Debug\sdk\libbootstrappercpp.bc -s WASM=1 -o HelloWasm.html``` (if emcc isn't on your path, you'll need to launch an Emscripten command prompt to do this).
 That will generate a .wasm file with your code as well as html and js files to run it.

 # How to run a WebAssembly application #
-1. Ensure you have Edge 41 (Windows only) or above or [Firefox](https://www.getfirefox.com).
+1. Ensure you have Edge (Windows only), Chrome or [Firefox](https://www.getfirefox.com).
+2. Launch HTTP server which will serve folder with generated html/wasm files.
+For example `http-server` from npm will serve, but any other option can do too.
+Without HTTP server, browser will prevent donwloading wasm file due to CORS restrictions.
+ *Note*: If you have FireFox, you can disable CORS for local files by going to `about:config`, setting `privacy_file_unique_origin` to `false` and restarting FireFox.
+Once the changes are applied you will be able to open HTML files directly from the file system without an HTTP server.
-2. Open the generated html file in Edge or Firefox and look at the on-screen console for output.
+3. Open the generated html file in the browser and look at the on-screen console for output.

 # Useful tips #
 * To manually make ILC compile to WebAssembly, add ```--wasm``` to the command line.